-Oakland Mills should be a model for "green" development and sustainability.
-Redevelopment should be designed to respect the land, protect the environment, and save energy.
+To make Oakland Mills a model for green development and sustainability, redevelopment should be designed to respect the land, protect the environment, and save energy.
+Factors to be considered include (but are not limited to) the following:

-Encourage projects to include performance standards adopted by the U.S. Green Building Council's (USGBC) Leadership in Energy and Environmental Design (LEED) and the U.S. Environmental Protection Agency's (EPA) Energy Star.
+• Encourage projects to include performance standards adopted by the U.S. Green Building Council's (USGBC) Leadership in Energy and Environmental Design (LEED) and the U.S. Environmental Protection Agency's (EPA) Energy Star.